The End of History and the Last Man: Political Islam, tribalism, and the "Clash of Civilizations"

 Fukuyama did discuss radical Islam briefly in The End of History.
-He argued that Islam is not an imperialist force like Stalinism and fascism; that is, it has little intellectual or emotional appeal outside the Islamic "heartlands".
+He argued that Islamism is not an imperialist force like Stalinism and fascism; that is, it has little intellectual or emotional appeal outside the Islamic "heartlands".
 Fukuyama pointed to the economic and political difficulties that Iran and Saudi Arabia face and argued that such states are fundamentally unstable: either they will become democracies with a Muslim society (like Turkey) or they will simply disintegrate.
 Moreover, when Islamic states have actually been created, they were easily dominated by the powerful Western states.

 However, some scholars have challenged Fukuyama's claims, arguing that his analysis underestimates the adaptability and influence of Islam in the global political landscape.
 Islam has consistently expanded beyond its historical heartlands, shaping cultural and intellectual movements worldwide.
 Moreover, political instability in some Muslim-majority nations is often attributed to colonial legacies, foreign interventions, and economic pressures rather than an inherent flaw in Islamic governance.
-Countries such as Malaysia, Indonesia, Qatar and the UAE etc have demonstrated political stability while integrating Islamic principles.
+Countries such as Malaysia, Indonesia, Qatar and the United Arab Emirates etc. have demonstrated political stability while integrating Islamic principles.

 Additionally, the framing of Western liberal democracy as the ultimate political evolution overlooks alternative governance models rooted in justice (adl), consultation (shura), and public welfare (maslaha), which have been central to Islamic political thought.
-Critics argue that Fukuyama’s perspective reflects a Western-centric assumption that stability and progress must align with liberal democracy, ignoring the resilience and diversity of Islamic governance throughout history.
+Critics argue that Fukuyama's perspective reflects a Western-centric assumption that stability and progress must align with liberal democracy, ignoring the resilience and diversity of Islamic governance throughout history.
 Western democracies themselves face significant instability (e.g., political polarization, economic inequality), challenging the notion that they are the only viable political model.

 In October 2001, Fukuyama, in a Wall Street Journal opinion piece, responded to criticism of his thesis after the September 11 attacks, saying, "I believe that in the end I remain right".
 He explained that what he meant by "End of History" was the evolution of human political system, toward that of the "liberal-democratic West".
 He also noted that his original thesis "does not imply a world free from conflict, nor the disappearance of culture as a distinguishing characteristic of societies".